nautobot/nautobot-app-device-lifecycle-mgmt/README.md

 > The plugin is compatible with Nautobot 1.0.0b1 and higher

-To ensure Nautobot EoX Tracker is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-plugin-device-lifecycle-mgmt` package:
+To ensure Nautobot HardwareLCM Tracker is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-plugin-device-lifecycle-mgmt` package:

 ```no-highlight
 # echo nautobot-plugin-device-lifecycle-mgmt >> local_requirements.txt